OKC United

-Oklahoma City Energy Football Club, or simply Energy FC, is an American professional soccer club based in Oklahoma City, Oklahoma that began play in 2014.
+OKC United is an American professional soccer club based in Oklahoma City, Oklahoma that began play in 2014 under the name Oklahoma City Energy FC.
 The club is a member of the USL Championship, the second division of the American soccer league system.
-The club has been on hiatus since 2022, having canceled their seasons until a planned 2027 return.
+The club has been on hiatus since 2022, having cancelled its seasons until a planned 2028 return.
 The club cites its inability to meet league requirements for field conditions.
-With their operations to field a team, the organization is currently undergoing a name change initiative using a "Name The Team" contest for fans to vote.
+In 2026, the team rebranded ahead of an expected return to the USL Championship in 2028.